dantrim/htt_tp_fw/tb/doc/testbench_structure.md

 ### test/test_tp_block.py

 The actual `cocotb` tests that are run are defined in so-called `cocotb` test modules.
-For a given testbench, these are defined under the `test` director and must follow the naming scheme `"test_<test_name>.py"`.
+For a given testbench, these are defined under the `test` directory and must follow the naming scheme `"test_<test_name>.py"`.

 The test module files are where the user defines the logic of their testbench.